CEU application details

 Visual Work Guidelines

 A graduate student who chooses the visual work option must select ONE project from the options listed below.
 At the beginning of the fall semester of the second year, the student should find two faculty members to supervise the project.
-Projects for this option include:
+Projects for this option include the following.

 A. Moving Image Work: A work falling into a moving image tradition such as a documentary film, animated film, experimental film, etc. The work should have an inherent relation to the student’s theoretical course of study and final thesis.
 The length of the work will be determined by the complexity of the production process, but as a guideline it should range from 10–20 minutes.
 Comprehensive pre-production materials will be submitted at various stages of the process, detailing the theoretical and conceptual basis of the work, and demonstrating preparedness.

 B. Photo Essay: Comprised of more than just snapshots, a photo-essay is made up of pictures that explore a particular theme.
 This might be an investigative story, documentation of tangible cultural heritage or visualization of contested memories in public space.
 Other themes and types of visual work are also possible upon agreement with supervising faculty members.
 The photo-essay should be accompanied by written text that offers a critical reading of images.

 PhD students may also receive an advanced certificate in Visual Theory and Practice alongside their departmental doctorate.